Have you recently moved to the Southern Highlands or are you considering a tree change?

 Our 'New Resident Kit' has been prepared as a quick link guide to the services provided by Council and other local organisations which will help you settle in and enjoy our wonderful part of the world.

 We have a vibrant community which offers many services and recreational opportunities.
-The following local directories host a wealth of information:

 Most villages in the Shire have an association which represents the local community.
 Association members know lots of information relevant to your new home and attending their meetings can be a great way to make friends in a new place.